programmer04/kuma/docs/cmd/kumactl/HELP.md

       --address string                       URL of the Control Plane API Server (required) --dataplane-token-client-cert string   Path to certificate of a client that is authorized to use Dataplane Token Server --dataplane-token-client-key string    Path to certificate key of a client that is authorized to use Dataplane Token Server
-      --dataplane-token-server-cert string   Path to certificate of Dataplane Token Server -h, --help                                 help for add
+  -h, --help                                 help for add
       --name string                          reference name for the Control Plane (required)